Diagnosed with cancer

 And in both men and women, lung cancer and colon cancer are common cancers.

-It’s important to understand that cancer that occurs in one individual is very different than cancer that occurs in another, just like those individuals are different.
+It’s important to understand that cancer in one individual is very different from cancer in another, just like those individuals are different.
 So a lung tumor in one person will be very different from a lung tumor in another person.
-Once the diagnosis of cancer is made, of course, the next obvious question is, what do you do.
+Once the cancer diagnosis is made, of course, the next obvious question is, what do you do.

 Several things are relevant.
 The stage of disease, How much cancer is present?
 Has it spread?
 Is it in lymph nodes?
 Has it spread to other organs of the body?
 Cancer treatment is very complex, and part of the reason is that cancer is this constellation of over two hundred different diseases.